annahung31/annahung31.github.io/_pages/about.md

   - /about.html
 ---

-She is currently a master student at NTU, Taiwan.
-Her main research interest is deep learning on multimedia, especially on audios and images.
+I am currently a master student at NTU, Taiwan.
+My main research interest is deep learning on multimedia, especially on audios and images.

 [DOWNLOAD CV](https://annahung31.github.io/files/Anna_resume_2020.pdf)